**Updated October 2020.

 Aromatherapy for the Healthy Child by Valerie Ann Worwood

-If you'd like to discuss essential oil usage during pregnancy and/or you're interested in having a custom blend made for you to use, I'd love to be of service.
-Please shoot me a message via the contact us form to book a health & consultation appointment.
+If you'd like to discuss using essential oils during pregnancy and birth, or you are interested in having a custom blend made I'd love to be of service.
+Please reach out via contact us form to book a health & consultation appointment.

 You can read part two of this three blog series - Essential Oils and the Second Trimester here.